Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: Performance Analysis

 \subsection{Performance Evaluation}

 In this section, we present the performance of the proposed distributed MADDPG-based JCCRA.
 For performance comparison, we consider the following three benchmarks: \begin{itemize} \item \textit{ \textbf {Centralized DDPG-based JCCRA scheme}}: This approach refers to DDPG-based centralized resource allocation scheme at the CPU.
 We adopt the same neural network structure and other hyperparameters as the MADDPG scheme to train the actor and critic in the single DDPG agent.
 However, the agent has full observation of the environment state, given in dimension of $K\times 3$, during training and execution.
 The action has dimension of $K\times 2$, with each row corresponding to joint resource allocation for a particular user.
 Since global information of the entire network is processed centrally at the CPU to make JCCRA decisions for all users, we can potentially obtain the most efficient resource allocation.
-Therefore, it can potentially serve as a target performance benchmark.
-However, as discussed in the previous sections, due to the significant signaling and communication overhead, this scheme is infeasible to support time-sensitive applications. \item \textit{ \textbf {Offloading-first with an uplink fractional power control (FPC) scheme}}: This approach preferably offloads the computation to the edge server with the aim of aggressively exploiting the reliable access link provided by cell-free massive MIMO while saving the local processing energy consumption.
-The uplink transmit power for the $k$-th user is given by the standard fractional power control (FPC) [38,39] as follows:
+As a result, we intend to demonstrate a competitive performance of the distributed scheme against this baseline, which serves as a \emph{target} performance benchmark.
+However, as discussed in the previous sections, due to the additional time cost and associated overheads for two-way information exchange, this scheme may be infeasible to support time-sensitive applications. \item \textit{ \textbf {Offloading-first with an uplink fractional power control (FPC) scheme}}: This approach preferably offloads the computation to the edge server with the aim of aggressively exploiting the reliable access link provided by cell-free massive MIMO while saving the local processing energy consumption.
+The uplink transmit power for the $k$-th user is given by the standard fractional power control (FPC) [42] as follows:

-where ${{p}_{0}}=-35\,\text{dBm}$, ${{\lambda }_{k}}=\sum\limits_{m=1}^{{{N}_{k}}}{{{\beta }_{mk}}}$, and $\nu =0.5$. \item \textit{ \textbf {Local execution-first with an uplink fractional power control (FPC) scheme}}: The entire local processing capability is fully utilized, i.e., $f_{k}^{local}=f_{k}^{\max }$, and the remaining task bits are offloaded to the edge server with uplink transmit power given according to (25). \end{itemize}
+where ${{p}_{0}}=-35\,\text{dBm}$, ${{\lambda }_{k}}=\sum\limits_{m=1}^{{{N}_{k}}}{{{\beta }_{mk}}}$, and $\nu =0.5$. \item \textit{ \textbf {Local execution-first with an uplink fractional power control (FPC) scheme}}: The entire local processing capability is fully utilized, i.e., $f_{k}^{\rm{local}}=f_{k}^{\max }$, and the remaining task bits are offloaded to the edge server with uplink transmit power given according to (26). \end{itemize}